JesseMeddle/text-radar/README.md

 # text-radar
-Minecraft Text-Radar for player detection
+Minecraft Text-Radar for player detection including a GUI implemented in the minecraft ingame menu